Luminous The Symphony of Us

-Luminous: The Symphony of Us is a fireworks-based nighttime spectacular at EPCOT at Walt Disney World Resort in Bay Lake, Florida.
+Luminous The Symphony of Us is a fireworks-based nighttime spectacular at EPCOT at Walt Disney World Resort in Bay Lake, Florida.
 A successor to both IllumiNations: Reflections of Earth and Harmonious, Luminous showcases and celebrates the passage of life, cultures, and customs shared across global communities.
 The show features synchronized pyrotechnics, choreographed water fountains, lasers, searchlights, and fire torches to present a 360° audio-visual experience on the park's World Showcase Lagoon.

-Luminous: The Symphony of Us debuted on December 5, 2023, to commemorate Walt Disney's 122nd birthday and as part of the centennial anniversary of The Walt Disney Company.
+Luminous The Symphony of Us debuted on December 5, 2023, to commemorate Walt Disney's 122nd birthday and as part of the centennial anniversary of The Walt Disney Company.
 The show was developed by Disney Live Entertainment under the direction of its vice president of parades and spectaculars, Steve Davison.

 Show summary

 Luminous features a selection of new arrangements of Disney songs, two new original songs, and original music by Pinar Toprak, including Toprak's "EPCOT Anthem" interpolated throughout the show.
-The music for the show was recorded across multiple locations including by the Royal Scottish National Orchestra in Glasgow and the London Voices, as well as in New York, Nashville, and Orlando.
+The music for the show was recorded across multiple locations including by the Royal Scottish National Orchestra in Glasgow and the London Voices in London, as well as in New York, Nashville, and Orlando.